eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-shrdzm.md

 ## Connection to AIIDA

 To configure the Smart Meter Adapter, the customer can access a configuration web interface via WiFi.
-Through this interface, the Smart Meter Adapter can be configured to send real-time energy data to AIIDA via MQTT.
+Through this interface, the Smart Meter Adapter can be configured to send near real-time energy data to AIIDA via MQTT.